WeAreFairphone/android_device_fairphone_FP3/README.md

 <https://github.com/WeAreFairphone/android_kernel_fairphone_sdm632/tree/lineage-16.0>

-### How to compile
+### How to build
 * Follow the first steps for setting up the LineageOS build system as described e.g. [here](https://wiki.lineageos.org/devices/river/build).
-* Before downloading the source code using repo sync, create a local manifest file in the top of the source tree using
+* Before downloading the source code using repo sync, create a local manifest file in `.repo/local_manifests`.
+From the top of the source tree this command can be used:
 ```sh
 mkdir -p .repo/local_manifests
 cat <<EOF > .repo/local_manifests/roomservice.xml